Serving McLean VA Youth Since 1954

 BEFORE THE MATCH:

-• The warm-up period is 10 minutes for 60-minute House matches and 15 minutes for 90-minute Select matches.
+• The warm-up period is 10 minutes for 60-minute House matches and 15 minutes for 90-minute Select / Travel matches.
 Teams share the court including any hitting or serving.
+Select / Travel matches can use less than 15 minutes to increase the chance of playing a fifth set.

 • During the warm-up period, referees call a captains meeting and flip a coin to determine which team serves first.